-After Confederate artillery fired on Fort Sumter on April 12, 1861, touching off the American Civil War, President Abraham Lincoln issued a call for volunteers to put down the rebellion.
+After Confederate artillery fired on Fort Sumter on April 12, 1861, touching off the American Civil War, President Abraham Lincoln issued a call for volunteers to put down the Southern uprising and restore the Union.
 Green recruits poured into Washington, D.C., forming the largest army ever assembled on the North American continent up to that time.
-Many people in the North believed that this mighty force would easily defeat the Rebel army encamped near Manassas, Virginia, march on to the Confederate capital at Richmond, Virginia, and quickly end the war.
-After several months of organizing and training the new Army of Northeastern Virginia, a reluctant General Irvin McDowell succumbed to the public’s “On to Richmond!” demands and led his soldiers out of Washington to confront the Rebels on July 21, 1861.
+Many people in the North believed that this mighty force would easily defeat the Confederate army encamped near Manassas, Virginia, march on to the Confederate capital at Richmond, Virginia, and quickly end the war.
+After several months of organizing and training the new Army of Northeastern Virginia, a reluctant General Irvin McDowell succumbed to the public’s “On to Richmond!” demands and led his soldiers out of Washington to confront the Confederates on July 21, 1861.
 Instead of the speedy victory that Northerners expected, the Union army suffered a humiliating defeat at the First Battle of Bull Run.
-Several members of Congress were so confident of a Yankee victory that they gathered near the battlefield and witnessed the Rebel victory in astonishment.
+Several members of Congress were so confident of a Yankee victory that they gathered near the battlefield and witnessed the Confederate victory in astonishment.

 Shortly after the Confederate victory at Bull Run, President Lincoln placed Major General George B. McClellan in charge of the Military District of the Potomac, but Union fortunes did not fare much better.
 Following several more months of perceived inactivity, federal forces suffered another unexpected defeat at the Battle of Ball’s Bluff on October 21, 1861.